 One of the oldest hot springs in Japan, Tsurunoyu accepted its first guests in the late seventeenth century.
 Today, it’s a beautiful resort with four baths.
 It’s quite rural, but resort staff will pick you up from the bus station and after that the resort will provide everything you need.
 From luxurious beds to delicious local dishes, a few days at Tsurunoyu is an ideal retreat from the fast pace of daily life.

-Are you ready to book your spring trip to Japan?
-Let our Heroes do all the planning!
+Are you ready to book your trip to Japan?
+Let a Japanese Hero do all the planning!
+And before your trip, check out these articles: